MizzouCreative/mizzoumvc/readme.txt

 * use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
+= 3.6.1 =
+* People model wasn't compatible with the changes to WpBase

 = 3.6.0 =
 * Framework now supports framework plugins
 * Added a basic archive controller